Operation Pastorius: Betrayal

-Dasch called Burger into their upper-story hotel room and opened a window, saying they would talk, and if they disagreed, "only one of us will walk out that door—the other will fly out this window."
+While in the Manhattan hotel, Dasch — clearly unnerved by the encounter with the Coast Guard — called Burger into their upper-story hotel room and opened a window, saying they would talk, and if they disagreed, "only one of us will walk out that door—the other will fly out this window."
 Dasch told him he had no intention of going through with the mission, hated Nazism, and planned to report the plot to the FBI.
 Burger agreed to defect to the United States immediately.

-On 15 June, Dasch phoned the New York office of the FBI to explain who he was, but ended the call when the agent answering doubted his story.
+On 15 June, Dasch phoned the New York office of the FBI, gave his name as "Franz Pastorius" (the namesake of the operation), and explained the plot, but ended the call when the agent answering doubted his story and thought he was a crackpot.
 Four days later, he took a train to Washington, DC and walked into FBI headquarters, where he gained the attention of Assistant Director D.M.
 Ladd by showing him the operation's budget of $84,000 cash.
 None of the other six German agents were aware of the betrayal.
 During the next two weeks, Burger and the other six were arrested.
-FBI Director J. Edgar Hoover did not mention that Dasch had surrendered himself, and claimed credit for the FBI for discovering the spy gang.
+Dasch hoped that he would be hailed as a hero for exposing the plot, but the FBI had other plans; J. Edgar Hoover made no mention of him and claimed credit for the FBI for capturing the saboteurs.

-Trial and execution
+Trial and executions

-Fearful that a civilian court would be too lenient, President Roosevelt issued Executive Proclamation 2561 on 2 July 1942 creating a military tribunal to prosecute the Germans.
+Since they were caught before they could do anything, officials were initially unsure on how to proceed against the saboteurs.
+Attorney General Francis Biddle estimated that at best, the German saboteurs could be convicted of conspiracy and face up to three years in prison, while Burger and Haupt could be tried for treason.
+His alternative proposal was imprisoning them as POWs for the remainder of the war.
+However, Roosevelt deemed these proposals unacceptable.
+He said the Americans were guilty of treason and thus liable to courts-martial.
+As for the Germans, he said they'd forfeited their right to civilian trials since they were "waging battle within our country."
+Roosevelt then said he wanted all of the saboteurs to be immediately executed.
+To accomplish this, he told Biddle that he would use his presidential powers to convene a military tribunal to prosecute the saboteurs, something not done on American soil since the end of the American Civil War.
+He sent another memo to Biddle, reaffirming his expectations."I want one thing clearly understood, Francis.
+I won't hand them over to any United States marshal armed with a writ of habeas corpus.
+Understand?"On 2 July 1942, President Roosevelt issued Executive Proclamation 2561, creating a military tribunal to prosecute the Germans.
 Placed before a seven-member military commission, the Germans were charged with the following offenses: